The Dutch Blond Sweater

-The world’s population is rapidly rising, waste management and the change to local materials and production is a must for a sustainable future.
+The world’s population is rapidly rising, and waste management and the change to local materials and production are a must for a sustainable future.

-It is no secret the textile industry is the second-largest polluter just after the oil industry.
+The textile industry is the second-largest polluter just after the oil industry.
 Textile production makes up 10% of humanity’s carbon emissions, and the fashion industry produces 20% of the world’s wastewater.
 Cotton cultivation severely degrades soil quality and requires a huge amount of water.
 The production of sheep's wool is more polluting than acrylic, polyester, spandex, and rayon fibres.
-The current sourcing and manufacturing processes in the textile industry cannot be maintained and continued in a sustainable way.
+The current sourcing and manufacturing processes in the textile industry cannot be maintained and continued in a unsustainable way.

 If we want to maintain our planet for future generations we need radical changes.
 The solution?
 The solution is on top of our heads.
 Human hair can become a game-changer for the textile industry.

 What does the future hold for recycling?
 Two words: zero waste.
 The growing population and the rising standard of living around the world will continue to put increasing demand on the finite resources of our planet.
 As more and more people, companies, and communities commit themselves to zero waste, the concept of waste changes.
 Waste is no longer waste, it is a commodity with value.
 What is the value of human hair waste?
 Can we position humanity back in the ecosystem and recycle everything that we discard even if it is part of us?

 Shed hair has no nuclear DNA.
 Nuclear DNA comes from the cell nucleus and is inherited from both parents, half from the mother and half from the father.
 Each person’s nuclear DNA is unique — except for identical twins, who have the same DNA.